-Fair Wear expects members to have a Human Rights Due Diligence system integrated in a 'Responsible Business Conduct' (RBC) policy, which encompasses "Human rights, including workers and industrial relations, environment, bribery and corruption, disclosure, and consumer interests" (OECD Due Diligence Guidance for Responsible Business Conduct, 2018).
-Our members are expected to conduct human rights due diligence in the world of work.
-The full definition can be found in the footnote, but briefly stated, we consider the world of work to include everything arising out of work, including the commute to and from work.
+Fair Wear expects members to have a Human Rights Due Diligence policy as part of a wider Responsible Business Conduct (RBC) policy, which encompasses "Human rights, including workers and industrial relations, environment, bribery and corruption, disclosure, and consumer interests" (OECD Due Diligence Guidance for Responsible Business Conduct, 2018).
+The Human Rights Due Diligence Policy should be supported by a Human Rights Due Diligence system.
+Following Fair Wear's scope, members are expected to conduct human rights due diligence in the world of work.1 The full definition can be found in the footnote, but briefly stated, we consider the world of work to include everything arising out of work, including the commute to and from work.

-While Fair Wear focuses on the assembly stage of garment and textile production, we fully acknowledge that companies face a broader range of RBC risks and impacts across their operations and full supply chain.
-Brands should identify and address these in line with a risk-based due diligence approach - one that prioritises the most severe risks and impacts to which they are linked, and ceasing, preventing, and mitigating the impacts they cause or contribute to.
+While Fair Wear focuses on the assembly stage of garment and textile production, we fully acknowledge that companies face a broader range of RBC risks across their operations and full supply chain.
+Brands should identify these in line with a risk-based due diligence approach - one that prioritises the most severe (potential) harms to which they are related.
+They should address these (potential) harms by ceasing, preventing, mitigating and remediating potential harms in line with brand's relationship to the (potential) harm.
 Members are encouraged to extend Fair Wear's systems, requirements, and guidance to other stages in their supply chain.
 These efforts are rewarded in indicator 3.18.